AlexShkarin/pyLabLib/docs/devices/HighFinesse.rst

 The operation of the wavemeter is fairly straightforward, but there is a couple of points to keep in mind:

     - By default, the main measurement functions (:meth:`.WLM.get_frequency` and :meth:`.WLM.get_wavelength`) raise an error on over- or under-exposure.
 If this is undesirable (e.g., the laser has power jumps), one can instead make it return ``"over"`` or ``"under"`` on these occasions.
-    - The measurement result returns immediately, but they are updated only about every 15-30ms (+ exposure time).
+    - The measurement result is returned immediately, but it is updated only about every 15-30ms (+ exposure time).
 Hence, fast consecutive calls to :meth:`.WLM.get_frequency` and :meth:`.WLM.get_wavelength` will return the same value.
-    - Multi-channel devices have two working modes: single-channel (when only one channel is enabled at a time) and cycling (the wavemeter constantly cycles through several channels for quasi-simultaneous measurement).
+    - Multi-channel devices have two working modes: single-channel (when only one channel is enabled at a time) and cycling (the wavemeter constantly cycles through several channels for quasi-simultaneous measurements).
 Some methods only make sense in one of this modes, e.g., :meth:`.WLM.set_active_channel` only works in the single-channel mode, while :meth:`.WLM.enable_switcher_channel` only in the multi-channel mode.
 By default, these methods will automatically switch to the corresponding mode.
     - Due to a minor control software bug, change in the exposure on some channels might not be reported until the control software is switched to the corresponding channel's exposure control tab (in the upper right corner).
 By default, the device class performs this switching any time the exposure value is queried, which solves the issue.
 However, it does take about 10ms.
 If it is critical, it's possible to turn of this behavior by setting ``auto_channel_tab`` attribute to ``False``.